UCLA basketball players arrested for shoplifting in China are headed home

 The UCLA team was in China for a season opener against Georgia Tech.
 The rest of the team returned to the U.S. after their game on Saturday.

-Scott, the commissioner of the Pac-12 conference, said last week that UCLA was "cooperating fully with local authorities."
+Scott, the Pac-12 commissioner, said last week that UCLA was "cooperating fully with local authorities."